 Now ask students what all of these stories have in common.
 The obvious answer is the eye, but discuss the topic further to make the point that it's knowledge of how the eye works that has led to these new treatments and technologies.

 Tell students to keep in mind how history and a variety of disciplines have contributed to laser surgery.
+You can find answers to the questions on the Lasers Saving Sight teacher sheet.

 Ask students verbally: